Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/describing-components.md

 ### Minimal form

-Component definitions are simple objects that look a lot like how component themselves are written in Vue's Option API.
 In its simplest form a [ `ComponentDefinition`](/api-reference/plugin-panoramique.componentdefinition) is an object that associates a Vue component as the `type` with an `id` used to reference it in other definitions:

 ```ts